A complete renewable energy storage system by giving a second life to EV battery modules.

-Building your own battery pack from prismatic battery cells or from battery modules can be as easy and fun as assemble LEGOs.
-Moreover, considering that a fancy Tesla Powerwall costs more than 8.000 euros, if you build your own ESS you can save a lot of money and have an original story to tell your friends.
+Building your own battery pack from prismatic battery cells or from battery modules can be as easy and fun as assembling LEGOs.
+Moreover, considering that a fancy Tesla Powerwall costs more than 8.000 euros if you build your own ESS you can save a lot of money and have an original story to tell your friends.

 Now, my final recommendation is to cycle the battery pack at lower SoC (State-of-Charge) levels by limiting the charging to 70-80 % of its capacity.